FBI says 8 injured in Colorado attack by man with makeshift flamethrower who yelled 'Free Palestine'

 She said the scene quickly turned chaotic as people worked to find water to put out flames and find help.

-Segal, who said she is Jewish on her father’s side and has supported Palestine for more than 40 years, was concerned that she might be accused of helping the suspect because she was wearing a pro-Palestine shirt.
+Segal, who said she is Jewish on her father’s side and has supported the Palestinian cause for more than 40 years, was concerned that she might be accused of helping the suspect because she was wearing a pro-Palestinian shirt.

 “There were people who were burning, I wanted to help,” she said.
 “But I didn’t want to be associated with the perpetrator.”